Ronit21102/JavascriptActivities/README.md

 # JavascriptActivities
-I will be solveing 1 small Javascript functionality based problem in this repo
+I will be solving 1 small Javascript functionality based problem in this repo